mcquadesean/corporate-nepotism-project/README.md

 # Corporate Nepotism Project: Sean McQuade Undergraduate Thesis
 This repository contains replication materials for my undergraduate thesis titled, "When Dad is the CEO: How familial ties in the executive suite affect displays of organizational empathy."
+The manuscript of the paper is available in PDF form on the main page of the repository.

 ## Repository Layout
 In the two main folders, data_analysis and data_collection, are the majority of programs and output used to produce the conclusions in my thesis manuscript.